 Adolf Meyer (Mechernich, 17 June 1881 - Baltrum, 14 July 1929) was a German architect.
-A student and employee of Peter Behrens, Meyer became the office manager of Walter Gropius practice around 1915 and a full partner afterwards.
-In 1919, Gropius appointed Meyer as a master at the Bauhaus, where..Add to a collection
+A student and employee of Peter Behrens, Meyer became the office manager of Walter Gropius practice around 1915.
+This collaboration, which lasted until 1914, resulted in a number of important 20th century..Add to a collection

 born 1886, Aachen